 Heimlich maneuver born: June 1, 1974

-A technique designed to save choking people by forcing food back out their mouths is described in an article titled “Pop Goes the Café Coronary” in the June, 1974 issue of _Emergency Medicine_magazine.
+A technique designed to save choking people by forcing food back out their mouths is described in an article titled “Pop Goes the Café Coronary” in the June, 1974 issue of Emergency Medicine magazine.
 The author, a Cincinnati thoracic specialist named Henry Heimlich, says that by pressing upward on a choking person’s diaphragm, food lodged in his or her throat can be forced back out.

 Heimlich had been motivated to develop the maneuver after reading about numerous cases of people choking to death in restaurants, although these incidents were often mistaken for heart attacks.
 He had successfully performed it on dogs in his research and was confident it could be just as effective on humans.

-By 1976 both the American Heart Association and the American Red Cross were recommending that in addition to striking a choking person five times on his back, a rescuer should also use the Heimlich maneuver, also known as abdominal thrusts.
-But Heimlich argued that the back blows could do more harm than good, and in 1986 both organizations changed their views and recommended only the Heimlich maneuver.
+By 1976 both the American Heart Association and the American Red Cross are recommending that in addition to striking a choking person five times on his back, a rescuer should also use the Heimlich maneuver, also known as abdominal thrusts.
+But Heimlich argues that the back blows can do more harm than good, and in 1986 both organizations change their views so that they recommend only the Heimlich maneuver.

 But Heimlich didn’t stop there.
-He suggested that his technique could be used to treat people during asthma attacks and could even help prevent future ones.
+He suggested that his technique can be used to treat people during asthma attacks and can even help prevent future ones.
 And he recommended the Heimlich maneuver as a way to save drowning victims.
 Other researchers, however disputed his asthma claims as unsound, and while the American Heart Association and American Red Cross initially didn’t object to Heimlich’s contention that his technique could be used on drowning victims, they eventually determined that it was potentially dangerous.